paraskevioik/orion-ai-lab.github.io/content/authors/paraskevi-oikonomou/_index.md

 user_groups:
   - Collaborators
 ---
-Paraskevi Oikonomou holds a M. Eng. in Rural, Surveying and Geoinformatics Engineering from National Technical University of Athens.
-Her Diploma Thesis focuses on monitoring and prediction of natural regeneration after wildfires in Mediterranean vegetated areas.
-In 2023, she conducted her internship as a geospatial engineer in the private factor, working for Horizon 2020 projects.
+Paraskevi Oikonomou holds a M.Eng. in Rural, Surveying and Geoinformatics Engineering from National Technical University of Athens.
+Her Diploma Thesis focused on monitoring and prediction of natural regeneration after wildfires in Mediterranean vegetated areas.
+In 2023, she conducted her internship in the private factor, working for Horizon 2020 projects.
 Currently, at Orion Lab she is working on regeneration monitoring after wildfires.